giacomozanatta/a-priori-openmp/README.md

 ![](image.png)
 This is the graph obtained by analyzing total time for every number of threads.
-We not that when we reach 16/20 number of threads we have the best performance.
+We note that when we reach 16/20 number of threads we have the best performance.
-This is because adding threads not always make the performance better, because we need to keep into account that we have some critical phase, needs to be performed serially for every threads and this is prune to some overhead.
+This is because adding threads not always make the performance better, because we need to keep into account that we have some critical phase, that needs to be performed serially for every threads and this is prune to some overhead.
 ### Auto vectorization and loop optimization
 For doing this, we need to change our data structure in array.
 C++ map is implemented using trees and this is a tradeoff: we perform a lot of searches in the dataset so a tree fits weel.
 If we use array we need to keep the data sorted for better accessing elements.
 For this reason we prefer to keep the map data structure.